-We explore the possibilities of early childhood education through our journeys to visit early childhood programs throughout the United States.
+We explore the possibilities of learner centered education.
 Our goal is to make the work of early childhood educators visible within our community and to a broader audience of parents, policy makers, and society.

 What started as a spark has blossomed into a lifelong way of looking at early childhood.
 While this website is not an early childhood policy platform---see our resource list if this is your thing---we cannot deny that the attention being paid to early childhood at a state and national level is both gratifying and a little scary.
 With state and national attention, comes policy platforms that focus on child outcomes, school readiness, and accountability.
 We do not disagree that children need supports for school success---we should all strive to support children in social, emotions, cognitive, and physical readiness---however we are cautious about how these policy platforms are enacted.
 We worry about standardized curriculum, pushing K-12 into early childhood, and school entry exams as a way to measure children’s ‘readiness’.
 Our fear is that early childhood will become standardized because policy makers and people of influence do not understand that there are other paths to supporting children’s endless possibilities.

 We acknowledge that there is great inequality of opportunity in the United States, where 1 in 5 children live in poverty in the richest country in the world.
 We acknowledge that United Nations “Convention on the Rights of the Child,” which has been signed by 193 of 194 nations in the world, remains unsigned by our country (UNICEF, May 2014).
 Does this make PECE unpatriotic, no- it makes us want to work towards universal value of children in our society.